-The kaatsen game (read our post Donkey King if you want to have a clue what this exotic sport is about) was ignored for a while, and they all gathered around the two bastards.
-Gerda prevented the Wijnaldum youngsters from starting to fight, but staying was no option either.
-The bastards would have ended up buried in the regal grounds next to king Finn.
+The kaatsen game (see our post Donkey King if you want to have a clue what this exotic sport is about) was ignored for a while, and a group of Wijnaldum guys gathered around the two bastards.
+Gerda prevented the Wijnaldum youngsters from starting to fight, but staying for the bastards was no option either.
+They would have ended up buried in the regal grounds next to king Finn.
 If they wanted to prevent this, leaving was their only choice.

 With their Zundapp and Kreidler mopeds the Wijnaldum possy escorted the bastards out of the village, while the bastards were walking besides their bikes.
 Gerda walked with the bastards.
 They were escorted all the way down Winamerdyk Rd and Siverdaleane Rd, about 1,5 kilometres, to where the house of Gerda was.
 Near the hamlet of Roptazijl.
 It was like a World Championship Football.
 When during the semi-finals the Germans loose, you do want to check if Die Mannschaft actually has left the tournament and took the plane or bus out of the country.
 In fact, a great compliment.

 The bastards were warned never to return to Wijnaldum.
 Until last week, that is…

 Note – For more pics of the Terpenroute, check this link.